vinkaga/learn-node/slides/slides.md

 ]
 .right-column[

-- Closures keep access to outer scopes where they were defined (unlike object functions)
+- Closures keep access to outer scopes where they were defined.

 ```JavaScript
 function counter(start) {